hipe/tmx/brazen/doc/issues/083-interpretations-to-and-expressions-of-an-ACS.md

 the different would be that for serialized structures that do not occupy every formal component, there would be less iteration. however, because we don't have that hash-like interface we are sticking with this.

+### :#note-REF-A

+when the method index is in its beginning state, use the below hand-written map-reduce to produce each next "entry"; all the while memo'ing each entry produced for the one stream. if such a stream ever reaches its end, this moves the index out of this beginning state: for subsequent requests we used the cached array of entries.

+the rationale behind this is that we don't want to index every node if we don't have to (for example if we are seeking only one thing as opposed to all things). (although the way we may do this now may not need this stream anyway.)

+the benefit of this is revealed by #coverage-1, which shows the cache being used.

+the worst case cost to this is if we were were repeatedly request a node near the the end but never reach the end.
 _